Youth Probation Officer

 These courses are for persons interested in making positive changes in the lives of youth, helping them become successful members of the community, by working in the criminal justice field as Youth Probation Officers.

 There are three courses which are prerequisites for being hired into a temporary or permanent Youth Probation Officer position.
-All courses are online, and they are generally scheduled four times each year.
+All courses are online and are open for enrolment.
 Click the links for schedule and fee information.

 Overview of the Youth Justice System - YJUS-1006

 This course was designed to provide an introduction to the youth justice system in British Columbia, and how it fits within the context of the Canadian criminal justice system.
 Key personnel and services within BC's youth justice system will be identified, and the basic concepts of criminal law will be applied to the youth justice system process.

 Overview of the Youth Criminal Justice Act - YJUS-1007

 This course was designed to provide an introduction to the Canadian Youth Criminal Justice Act, including an overview of the main tenets and philosophy of the legislation, and the key sections in each major part of the Act.

 This course was designed for people interested in a career as a community youth probation officer in British Columbia.
 Participants will learn about the role, duties and functions of a community youth probation officer, and how community youth probation officers fit into the multi-disciplinary approach of the Ministry of Children and Family Development.
 Participants will also learn about ethical practice and standards of conduct for public service employees in BC, from a community youth probation officer's perspective.